Energy

 Do smart tariffs cost more?

-If you are on a smart tariff, you are charged more for using electricity at peak times, so if you don’t change any of your habits, you could also end up paying slightly more for your energy.
+If you are on a Time-of-Use tariff, you are charged more for using electricity at peak times, so if you don’t change your habits, you could also end up paying more for your energy.

-The pay-off for customers is that those who use the night rate – from 11pm until 8am - can receive a large discount compared to the regular tariff.
+The payoff for customers is that those who use the night rate – from 11pm until 8am - can receive a discount compared to the regular tariff.

 How many households have a smart plan?

-ESB Networks have installed 1.4 million smart meters since 2019, however only 1 in 10 smart meter owners are currently on a smart plan.
+As of September 2024, ESB Networks had installed over 1.8 million smart meters in Ireland, and around 1 in 10 smart meter customers are currently on a smart plan.

-Time-of-use tariffs can mean higher rates during peak hours, so it’s important to find one that suits your habits or you could end up paying more for your energy each year.
+As mentioned, Time-of-Use tariffs can mean higher rates during peak hours, so it’s important to find one that suits your habits, or you could end up paying more for your energy each year.

-But there’s steps you can take to help you choose the right plan.
+But you can take steps to help you choose the right plan.

 How do you choose the right smart tariff?

-If your cautious about signing up for a smart tariff, you can:
+If you’re cautious about signing up for a smart tariff, you can:

-• Sign up to a 24 hour smart plan, which charges the same rates day and night.
+• Sign up for a 24 hour smart plan, which charges the same rates day and night.
 If you use energy throughout the day it could be a good option to start with.

-It’s important to regularly monitor your electricity usage while you’re on a smart plan, so you understand when you’re using the most energy.
+It’s important to regularly monitor your electricity usage while on a smart plan to understand when you’re using the most energy.

-Remember once you move, you can’t switch back to a standard plan.
+Remember, you can’t switch back to a standard plan once you move.

 smart meters esb